 Deciding how many times to review a document completely depends on the writer and reviewer.
-If the team have worked together on many bids you can often just allow for one review followed by a proof check.
+If the team have worked together on many bids you can often just allow for one review followed by proofreading.

 Teams just starting out or those using a novice bid writer should strongly consider using a greater number of reviews in order to get the best quality submission.